AsiyaAli23/motivational_cli/README.md

-# Motivational CLI Tool
+# Motivational CLI Tool By Siya

-**Motivational CLI** is a simple Node.js command-line tool that provides random motivational quotes each time it's run.
+**Motivational CLI Tool By Siya** is a simple Node.js command-line tool that provides random motivational quotes each time it's run.
 It’s designed to inspire and help boost your motivation!

 ---